 As a result, your body has little choice but to oxidize more fat to supply the energy you need for your workout.

-It’s important to distinguish that you don’t necessarily burn more calories running in the morning, but you might burn a higher percentage of the calories from fat.
+It’s important to distinguish that running in the morning vs the afternoon or evening doesn’t necessarily burn more calories, but you might burn a higher percentage of the calories from fat.

 #4: Running In The Morning Starts the Day On a High Note

-One of the benefits of running in the morning is that it gives you the opportunity to start your day on a positive note.
+One of the benefits of running in the morning is that it allows you to warm up and start your day on a positive note.

 Not only does running feel good and leave you in a good mood, but finishing your workout in the morning is an immediate “win” or success in your day.